isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ## <a name="SScp-mess"></a>CP.mess: Message passing

-The standard-library facilities are quite low-level, focused on the needs of close-to the hardware critical programming using `thread`s, `mutex`es, `atomic` types, etc.
+The standard-library facilities are quite low-level, focused on the needs of close-to-the-hardware critical programming using `thread`s, `mutex`es, `atomic` types, etc.
 Most people shouldn't work at this level: it's error-prone and development is slow.
 If possible, use a higher level facility: messaging libraries, parallel algorithms, and vectorization.
 This section looks at passing messages so that a programmer doesn't have to do explicit synchronization.